-Risk short form title CRR Ref Ref Description D Inherent Score Current Score Sep 2020 Strategic Risk 4 f our local Integrated Care System, we fail to deliver the fundamental changes necessary to transform and integrate for patients in South West London 16 12 Lack of collaboration across SWL Acute Providers STR1496 There is a risk that other Acute Provider Collaborative in SWL will pursue clinical/ commercial relationships with other tertiary NHS providers that pose a strategic threat to SGUH Oct 2018 12 8 Inability to transform services to support collaborative working TBC Risk that the Trust is unable to transform services for the benefit patients and support collaborative working across South West London due to the limitations imposed by the tensions between the current statutory framework and the move to greater system working TBC твс твс Lack of representation SWL decision making forums TBC Risk that the Trust is not represented at relevant SWL decision making forums and will not be able to influence system planning TBC твс твс Strategic Risk 5 We do no opportuni t achieve financial sustainability due to under delivery of cost improvement plans and failure to realise wider efficiency ities 25 25 Managing an effective financial control environment CRR-0028 sk of not meeting statutory obligations, prevent fraud, mismanagement of funds or inappropriate decision making by Trust officers due to officers due to officers and processes 20 20 Managing Income & Expenditure in line with budget CRR-1411 k the Trust is not able to manage income and expenditure against agreed budgets to delivery the financial plan.
-25 25 Manage commercial relation with non-NHS organisations Fin-1856 that the Trust does not have sufficient capacity, or skills to manage commercial relationships with non-NHS organisations procuring services May not have sufficient capacity, or skills to manage commercial relationships with non-NHS organisations procuring services May 12 12 Future cash requirements are understood CRR-1416 Risk that future cash requirements are not understood Dec 2017 20 15 Processes to manage cash and working capital CRR-1417 Risk that the Trust does not have up to date processes to manage cash and working capital Dec 2017 20 12 Identifying and delivering CIPs CRR-1865 Risk that the Trust doesn't have sufficient capacity and capability to deliver CIPs at the level required to hit the financial plan.
+Risk short form title CRR Ref Description Inherent Score Current Score Sep 2020 Strategic Risk 4 f our local Integrated Care System, we fail to deliver the fundamental changes necessary to transform and integrate for patients in South West London 16 12 Lack of collaboration across SWL Acute Providers STR1496 There is a risk that other Acute Provider Collaborative in SWL will pursue clinical/ commercial relationships with other tertiary NHS providers that pose a strategic threat to SGUH Oct 2018 12 8 Inability to transform services to support collaborative working TBC Risk that the Trust is unable to transform services for the benefit patients and support collaborative working across South West London due to the limitations imposed by the tensions between the current statutory framework and the move to greater system working TBC твс ТВС Lack of representation SWL decision making forums TBC Risk that the Trust is not represented at relevant SWL decision making forums and will not be able to influence system planning TBC твс ТВС Strategic Risk 5 We do no opportun t achieve financial sustainability due to under delivery of cost improvement plans and failure to realise wider efficiency ities 25 25 Managing an effective financial control environment CRR-0028 Risk of not meeting statutory obligations, prevent fraud, mismanagement of funds or inappropriate decision making by Trust officers due to ineffective financial systems and processes Oct 2016 20 20 Managing Income & Expenditure in line with budget CRR-1411 Risk the Trust is not able to manage income and expenditure against agreed budgets to delivery the financial plan.
+Dec 2017 25 25 Manage commercial relation with non-NHS organisations Fin-1856 Risk that the Trust does not have sufficient capacity, or skills to manage commercial relationships with non-NHS organisations procuring services from the Trust.
+May 2019 12 12 Future cash requirements are understood CRR-1416 Risk that future cash requirements are not understood Dec 2017 20 15 Processes to manage cash and working capital CRR-1417 Risk that the Trust does not have up to date processes to manage cash and working capital Dec 2017 20 12 Identifying and delivering CIPs CRR-1865 Risk that the Trust doesn't have sufficient capacity and capability to deliver CIPs at the level required to hit the financial plan.
 Apr 2019 20 20 Understanding cost structures Fin-1372 A risk that we do not understand our current cost and performance baseline and structures, or benchmark ourselves against others in this area to identify efficiencies and improvements.
-Nov 2017 15 9 Strategic Risk 6 e are unable to invest in the transformation of our services and infrastructure, and address areas of material risk to our staff d patients, due to our inability to source sufficient capital funds 20 20 Processes to deliver agreed investment CRR-1415 Risk that the Trust does not have processes to deliver agreed investment Dec 2017 16 15 Five year investment plan CRR-1414 The Trusts deficit financial position doesn't currently provide sufficient internally generated capital to fund the required investment over a 5 year period.
+Nov 2017 15 9 Strategic Risk 6 nable to invest in the transformation of our services and infrastructure, and address areas of material risk to our staff nts, due to our inability to source sufficient capital funds 20 20 Processes to deliver agreed investment CRR-1415 Risk that the Trust does not have processes to deliver agreed investment Dec 2017 16 15 Five year investment plan CRR-1414 The Trusts deficit financial position doesn't currently provide sufficient internally generated capital to fund the required investment over a 5 year period.
 Alternative sources of financing have also yet to be identified in the absence of internally generated funds.
 Dec 2017 20 16